-1. MINISTER: The Lord is Risen
+1 MINISTER: The Lord is Risen

-PEOPLE: The Lord is Risen, Indeed
+PEOPLE: The Lord is Risen.
+Indeed

-2. MINISTER: Blessed be the God and Father of our Lord Jesus Christ; By Him great mercy we have been born anew to a living hope through the resurrection of Jesus Christ from the dead.

-2. MINISTER: Blessed be the God and Father of our Lord, Jesus Christ.
-By His great mercy we have been born anew to a living hope through the resurrection of Jesus Christ from the dead.
+- 2. MINISTER: Blessed be the God and Father of Lord Jesus Christ; By His great mercy we have been born anew to a living hope through the resurrection of Christ from the dead. - 2.
+MINISTER: Blessed be the God and Father of our Lord, Jesus Christ: By His great mercy we have been anew to a living hope through the resurrection of Jesus Christ from the dead

-PEOPLE: We have an inheritance which is imperishable, undefiled, and unfading.
+PEOPLE We have an inheritance which is imperishable undefiled and unfading.